kmlawson/japanese-empire-mo3335/readings.md

+\newpage

 ## Readings

-### Basic Texts
+### Basic Texts and Primary Sources

-* Andrew Gordon, *A Modern History of Japan: From Tokugawa Times to the Present*.
+* GORDON: Andrew Gordon, *A Modern History of Japan: From Tokugawa Times to the Present*.
 (Oxford University Press, 2009).
 * Mark Peattie, ed., *The Japanese Colonial Empire, 1895-1945* (Princeton University Press, 1984).
 * Mark Caprio, *Japanese Assimilation Policies in Colonial Korea, 1910-1945*.
-(University of Washington Press, 2009).
+(Univ. of Washington Press, 2009).
 * Louise Young, *Japan’s Total Empire: Manchuria and the Culture of Wartime Imperialism*.
 (University of California Press, 1999).

 ### Primary Sources

 * Michele Mason and Helen Lee, eds., *Reading Colonial Japan: Text, Context, and Critique* (Stanford University Press, 2012).
 * Wm Theodore de de Bary, Carol Gluck, and Arthur Tiedemann, *Sources of Japanese Tradition: Volume 2, 1600 to 2000*, 2nd ed.
 (Columbia University Press, 2005).
-* Haruko Taya Cook and Theodore F. Cook, *Japan at War: An Oral History*, Reprint.
-(New Press, The, 1993).
+* Haruko Taya Cook and Theodore F. Cook, *Japan at War: An Oral History*, (New Press, 1993).
 * Timothy Brook, ed., *Documents on the Rape of Nanking* (University of Michigan Press, 1999).

 ### All Readings